smarika-sh/calculator-js/README.md

 # calculator-js
-This is my first javascript project.
+This is my first project that I made to learn javascript fundamentals and practice HTML/CSS.